emmajphillips/sei-group-project-3/README.md

 ### Wins

-A personal win from this project was how it really soliified my understanding of React.
-We were still working with classical components, and there were a couple occassiona where informaiton needed to pass down from the state of a parent component through a couple child and grandchild components.
-One example that comes to mind is the text input option on the account and bank pages to decalre a unique amount to add or subtract from the user's Accountable balance.
-The input is it's own componenet which sits as a child wihtin one page and a grandchild on the other, therefore the logic for the input sits with the highest component in the tree.
+A personal win from this project was how it really solidified my understanding of React.
+We were still working with classical components, and there were a couple occasions where information needed to pass down from the state of a parent component through a couple child and grandchild components.
+One example that comes to mind is the text input option on the account and bank pages to declare a unique amount to add or subtract from the user's Accountable balance.
+The input is it's own component which sits as a child within one page and a grandchild on the other, therefore the logic for the input sits with the highest component in the tree.
 In the end, it was really rewarding to be able to understand and manipulate the data to carry out the various functions.

 ### Challenges

-Relfecting after the fact, the biggest challenge for this project was time management.
+Reflecting after the fact, the biggest challenge for this project was time management.
 We were meticulous in our planning at the beginning fo the project, but because this was our first full stack application, we were unsure how much time to dedicate between front and back-end development.
 We opted to split our time between them, so 3.5 days on the back-end and 3.5 days on the front end.
 While we were successful in the end, I think we would have benefitted from shifting our timelines a bit earlier and only spending two days creating the back-end, which would have given us more time to build the front of the application and to do a bit more robust testing.
 This is a lesson that I carried forward to the next group project, which was hugely beneficial to what we were able to produce in project four.

 I also think that MongoDB was a bit of a hinderance in this project, and that it probably would have been better served by a SQL database in order to keep track of expenses between users.

+### Bugs

+We tested the application thoroughly and accounted for many edge cases, so there aren't any apparent bugs in terms of functionality.
+The only one that comes to mind is more design related.
+Due to time constraints, we were unable to properly style the pages associated with the friend components.
+To me, some of the items could be improved by adjusting the margin/padding and playing with the alignment in relation to other elements.

 ### Future content